-The graph below shows iA Financial Group's rank relative to the comparison group.
-We compare the total assets, market capitalization and total revenues with those of the comparator group based on the most recent data.
+The graph below shows our rank relative to our comparison group.
+We compare our total assets, market capitalization and total revenues with those of the comparator group based on the most recent data.
 The graph below illustrates the relevance of using this group for compensation comparison purposes.